TheRonzor/ExampleProject/README.md

 - How does your random data generation work?
 Translate your code into words, but do so in such a way that the competent reader would be able to confirm that your code does indeed match the words used to describe it.

 - Once the data is generated, it is scored... how?
 Explain to a newcomer.
-Explain the algorithm in words, so that someone with a CS background might be able to do a cursory complexity analysis (e.g. "Oh that sounds like O($n^2$) to me!).
+Explain the algorithm in words, so that someone with a CS background might be able to do a cursory complexity analysis (e.g. "Oh that sounds like O($n^2$) to me!").
 Also, are any assumptions being made?
 Is there anything displyed in the results that was assumed rather than computed, due to some symmetry?

 - Explain how the results are presented.
 Even if the figures are clearly labeled, give a brief reiteration of what we are looking at.
 Is the diagonal grayed out?
 That deserves at least a sentence!
 Etc.